nikolinakp/Task1_Console_Application/README.md

 - Calculating the rental cost based on the type of vehicle and the rental period.
 - Generating an invoice with details such as vehicle information, rental period, costs, and customer details.

+In my implementation, the CalculateRentalCost method calculates the rental cost based on the vehicle type and rental period, while the GenerateInvoice method generates an invoice with all the rental details.